data-gymnasia/courses/content/data-science-utilities/content.md

 ---
 > id: step-example-makefile

 Suppose, for example, that we have a file called `{code} raw-data.csv` which contains some data we are meant to analyze.
-We write some code in a file called `clean-data.py` to process that data and write a file called `{code} clean-data.csv`.
+We write some code in a file called `{code} clean-data.py` to process that data and write a file called `{code} clean-data.csv`.
 Then we run `{code} model.py` to do some analysis and come up with a model that we save in a file called `{code} model.pkl`.
 Our Makefile would look something like this:

 ``` makefile